 Now, not only do organizations need to understand past events using descriptive analytics, they also need predictive analytics, which often use machine learning (ML) to extract data patterns and make probabilistic claims about the future.
 The ultimate goal is to develop prescriptive analytics that combine lessons from the past with predictions about the future to guide real-time actions.

 Innovative ideas are often slowed by the size and complexity of the IT required to implement them.
 It takes years and millions of dollars to build a scalable, highly available, and secure data warehouse architecture.
 It is even more difficult and expensive to build a data lake for a big data operation.
 Fortunately, cloud technology makes it possible for you to focus on advancing your core business while delegating infrastructure maintenance and platform development to the cloud provider.
-On top of advanced and cost effective IaaS and PaaS offerings, GCP offers sophisticated SaaS technology, which can be used for serverless data warehouse and/or data lake operations.
+On top of advanced and cost effective Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) offerings, GCP offers sophisticated Software as a Service (SaaS) technology, which can be used for serverless data warehouse and/or data lake operations.

 Rather than advocating an all-or-nothing approach, this article describes how to make the transition to big data in gradual stages.
 While operating a data lake in GCP might not necessarily be your immediate goal, a simpler task, such as migrating a relational data warehouse to GCP, often offers a high return on investment and opens the door to new opportunities.
 It's up to you to decide how quickly, and to what degree, you adopt big data.